 When the Onboarding Network is a ON-SNPN, during the PDU session establishment procedure related to a PDU session for used for User Plane Remote Provisioning, the SMF shall include the indication that the PDU session is used for onboarding with the "onboardInd" attribute set to true and provide within "pvsInfo" attribute, if available, the information related to the Provisioning Server(s) that provisions the UE with credentials and other data to enable SNPN access.

+NOTE 1: When an SNPN that provides access to localized services is acting as ON-SNPN, the SMF includes both DCS provided and the locally configured PVS IP address(es) and/or PVS FQDN(s), in the request to the PCF.